How to Get Cast on HBO’s ‘The Last of Us’

 What is “The Last of Us” about?

-Based on Neil Druckmann and Bruce Straley’s hit 2013 PlayStation game, “The Last of Us” was created by Druckmann and “Chernobyl” Emmy winner Craig Mazin.
-Set 20 years after a Cordyceps plague has turned much of the U.S. population into cannibalistic mutants, the series follows Joel Miller (Pedro Pascal), a smuggler tasked with escorting the teenage Ellie Williams (Bella Ramsey) across post-apocalyptic America.
-(Incidentally, “Mandalorian” star Pascal and “Catherine Called Birdy” breakout Ramsey are both veterans of another HBO genre hit: “Game of Thrones.”)
-Together with Joel’s brother, Tommy (Gabriel Luna), and his smuggling partner, Tess (Anna Torv), our heroes must battle killers and cannibals as they trek across the barren landscape.
+Based on Neil Druckmann and Bruce Straley’s hit 2013 video game and its 2020 sequel, “The Last of Us” TV series was adapted by Druckmann and Emmy winner Craig Mazin, the creator of HBO’s limited series “Chernobyl.”
+Set 20 years after the Cordyceps brain infection turned much of the population into cannibalistic, zombie-like mutants, the series follows Joel Miller (Pedro Pascal), a smuggler tasked with escorting teen Ellie Williams (Bella Ramsey) across postapocalyptic America, as she might hold the key to developing a cure.
+(Incidentally, Pascal, the lead of Disney+’s “The Mandalorian,” and Ramsey, who had a breakout turn in Lena Dunham’s “Catherine Called Birdy,” are both veterans of HBO’s “Game of Thrones.”)

-Who’s in the cast of “The Last of Us”?
+Who is in the cast of “The Last of Us”?

 • Pedro Pascal as Joel Miller